-After a few meters on the main road, you come to this intersection, just before the town church where you turn left and onto the pedestrian way through the town, pictured below, called the Camiño da Rua.
+After a few meters on the main road, you come to this intersection, just before the town church where you turn left and onto the pedestrian way, pictured below, called the Camiño da Rua.
 It is a steep climb into this charming village and through the heart of town.

-Here is Rich walking up the pedestrian way, by the town cross.
-The albergue, not pictured, is on his left shoulder, just after the cross.
-The albergue in Mos is about 2.34 kilometers from the albergue in Veigadaña, 5.8 km from the center of O Porriño.
-This is another practical stop after Tui, at approximately 24.5 km.
+Below is look-back of Rich walking up the pedestrian way, by the town cross.
+The albergue, is on his left shoulder, just after the cross.
+The albergue in Mos is about three kilometers from the albergue in Veigadaña, 5.8 km from the center of O Porriño.
+This is another practical stop after Tui, at approximately 23 km.

 We walked slowly through town, and past the albergue.
 It is a very charming place in the mountains.
 This would be a lovely place to stay in to shorten your day from Tui.

 There is a very steep street climb as you leave Mos with lots of benches for resting along the way on the Camiño da Rua.
 There was no rest for us in the rain!